gomorpheus/morpheus-apidoc/source/includes/_accounts.md

 Parameter | Default | Description
 --------- | ------- | -----------
-name      | null | A unique name for the account description | null | Optional description field if you want to put more info there role      | Account Admin | A nested id of the default role for the account instanceLimits | null | Optional JSON Map of maxCpu, maxMemory (bytes) and maxStorage (bytes) restrictions (0 means unlimited).
+name      |  | A unique name for the account description |  | Optional description field if you want to put more info there role      | Account Admin | A nested id of the default role for the account instanceLimits |  | Optional JSON Map of maxCpu, maxMemory (bytes) and maxStorage (bytes) restrictions (0 means unlimited).
 The parameters maxMemoryMiB, maxMemoryGiB, maxStorageMiB and maxStorageGiB can be used to pass values in larger units.

 ## Updating a Tenant